-We'd be interested in exploring whether this approach would be useful for building classifiers for other time-course imaging data, from classifying developmental stages in different species to phenotyping other cellular and organismal high-throughput imaging data.
-We hope that the basic tools we've included in our GitHub repository will be a useful starting point for anyone interested in building a classifier with their own imaging data, and would love to know what would make this tool even more useful for you in your own research.
+While we're not pursuing this work further, as our scientific strategy has shifted, we'd be interested in hearing whether this approach is useful for building classifiers for other time-course imaging data.
+We hope that the basic tools we've included in our GitHub repository will be a useful starting point for anyone interested in building a classifier with their own imaging data.
 We're particularly curious if researchers who would find this tool useful for their own science have the required computational expertise to use it based on the documentation we've provided.
-We're also interested in understanding the general need for classifier tools like we built here for live imaging datasets.
 If you do use this resource, we'd love to hear about your experience.